-NOTE 8 - MEMBERS GUARANTEE
+NOTE 7 - MEMBERS GUARANTEE

 The company is incorporated under the Corporations Act 2001 and is a company limited by guarantee.
-If the company is wound up, the constitution states that each Accredited member is required to contribute a maximum of \$10 each towards meeting any outstanding obligations of the entity.
-At 30 June 2019, the total amount that members of the company are liable to contribute if the company is wound up is \$2,670 (2018 - \$2,090).
+Changes were made to the company's constitution during the 2019/20 financial year removing the classification of Accredited Member and extending the rights and responsibilities of the previously Accredited Members to all members of the company.
+If the company is wound up, the constitution states that each member is required to contribute a maximum of \$10 each towards meeting any outstanding obligations of the entity.
+At 30 June 2020, the total amount that members of the company are liable to contribute if the company is wound up is \$6,900 (2019 - \$2,670).

-NOTE 9 - COMPANY DETAILS
+NOTE 8 - COMPANY DETAILS

-The registered office and principal place of business
+The registered office and principal place of business of the company is:

-Master Electricians Association Limited 57 Berwick Street Fortitude Valley 4006 Queensland
+Master Electricians Association Limited

+57 Berwick Street Fortitude Valley 4006 Queensland